-Trump heading to Wisconsin as new polls show Biden building a lead in the battleground state
+Trump visits Wisconsin as new polls show Biden building a lead in the battleground state

 “This has been a good gain for Biden at this point,” poll director Charles Franklin said.
 “And it’s a relatively widespread gain.
 He’s picking up across different regions and different groups.”

-In the 2016 presidential election, Trump unexpectedly won Wisconsin with 47.2 percent of the vote, compared to 46.5 percent for Democrat Hillary Clinton.
+In the 2016 presidential election, Trump unexpectedly won Wisconsin with 47.2 percent of the vote, compared with 46.5 percent for Democrat Hillary Clinton.